 |Add/delete payment methods and see transaction history||Add/delete payment methods and see transaction history|

-We recommend you to build a Minimum Viable Product first, instead of creating a fully-functional product at once.
+We recommend you to build a marketplace MVP first, instead of creating a fully-functional product at once.
 The matter is that the MVP approach will help you save time and budget.
 Also, you will get valuable feedback from investors (if any) and early adopters that will help you validate your idea.

-You need to include only the primary functionality during the MVP product development.
+You need to include only the primary functionality during marketplace MVP development.
 Over time, you will expand the platform implementing add-ons and optional features.

-Here is the primary functionality that should be implemented on an MVP website similar to Airbnb:
+Here is the primary functionality that should be implemented on an MVP website like Airbnb:

 - Sign up/Sign in.
 It allows users (both guests and hosts) to create an account where they can manage personal data.